paypal/marketplaces-managedpath-php-demo/README.md

 ## PayPal for Marketplaces Managed path

-> **Important:** PayPal for Marketplaces is available to select partners for approved use cases.
-For more information, reach out to your PayPal account manager or [contact us](https://www.paypal.com/us/webapps/mpp/partner-program/contact-us?ref=marketplace).
+> **Important:** PayPal for Marketplaces is a limited-release solution at this time.
+It is available to select partners for approved use cases.
+For more information, reach out to your PayPal account manager.

 ## Prerequisites